 With a new year comes the chance to have a fresh start.
 According to a Fidelity study, more than one-third of Americans set a financial resolution for 2017.
 Whether or not you set a financial resolution, though, improving your finances is likely still important to you.
 To help with this, we came up with a list of the top five financial moves to make this year.

 A budget is simply a plan for your money.
 It can be as minimal or as comprehensive as you like.
 What’s important is that you know how much money you bring in versus how much money you spend and save.

 A realistic budget is one that you can sensibly stick to over time.
 To create such a budget, you’ll need to track your expenses for a few months.
 You can do this by looking at your bank account and credit card statements and seeing how much you’ve spent in previous months.
-You can also use a tool like Personal Capital or Mint to track your expenses for you.
+You can also use a tool like Empower or Mint to track your expenses for you.

 Learn More: How to Budget If You Hate Budgeting

 After you’ve tracked your monthly spending, you’ll need to decide how much you can reasonably save each month.
 If the amount you want to save each month is doable based on your current spending habits, great!
 Otherwise, you may have to reduce your spending in order to meet your savings goals.

 2. Build an Emergency Fund

 An emergency fund is an amount of cash set aside for use in the event of a financial crisis such as job loss or a large expense.
 If you don’t have an emergency fund already, this is the year to build one.
 Aside from the obvious financial benefit, an emergency fund also provides a peace of mind that’s priceless.